altocodenl/tagaway/readme.md

 - pivt:ID (set): list of all the tags belonging to a piv.

-- hashtag:USERNAME:HASH (set): list of all the tags belonging to pivs with a hash HASH.
-This will exist only if the user has one or more other users sharing a piv with a hash HASH that have one or more tags and, at the same time, the user has no piv with hash HASH.
+- hashtag:USERNAME:HASH (set): list of all the tags belonging to pivs with a hash HASH for `USERNAME`.
+This will exist only if the user has one or more other users sharing a piv with a hash HASH that have one or more tags and, at the same time, the user has no own piv with hash HASH.

 - taghash:USERNAME:TAG (set): list of all of the hashes belonging to a given tag, for all the pivs not owned by `USERNAME` that are tagged with that tag.
 The taghash sets contain the same information than the hashtag sets.